isomerpages/moe-sengkangsec/_curriculum/National Digital Literacy Prog/Device Information Kits.md

 ![](/images/NDLP/41-acer-device-support-03.png)
 ![](/images/NDLP/41-acer-device-support-04.png)

-**<font size=5>**Standard Operating Procedure**</font>**
+**<font size="5">**Standard Operating Procedure**</font>**

 **Reporting of Device Issues (hardware issues and damages)**

 *   If students encounter issues with their devices in school, they may approach their school-based ICT support staff for assistance.
 They will perform basic troubleshooting and assist to log a case with contractor if needed. ([go.gov.sg/skssicthd](https://form.gov.sg/#!/5e40b45c90a6810012db9175))

-*   Should the device need to be fixed by the contractor, Parents/students can use the **fortnightly collection** service provided by the contractors to schools to send in their devices.
+*   Should the device need to be fixed by the contractor, Parents/students can use the&nbsp;**fortnightly collection**&nbsp;service provided by the contractors to schools to send in their devices.
 Please note that only personal learning devices procured under PDLP device bulk tender are eligible for the fortnightly collection services provided by contractors.

 *   The school ICT support team will liaise and confirm the fortnightly collection date and time with the contractor.
 Contractor will pick up the devices from school on the arranged date and time.